How to Hire Software Developers?

 4. Communicate as much as possible

-Those who were not selected for an open position should not be ignored, since this would provide a negative view of your organization.
+Those who were not selected for an open position should not be ignored, as this would provide a negative view of your organization.
 Inform them of the outcome of the interview and provide your support and encouragement.
 A few encouraging words may do wonders.

 2.6 Build Your Hiring Funnel